Mission Zero Official Guidelines

 How to take part

-• When mentors register for Mission Zero, they will receive a unique classroom code.
+When mentors register for Mission Zero, they will receive a unique classroom code.
 All teams that are supervised by the same mentor will use the same classroom code when submitting their entries.
-Please note that you cannot use your classroom code from last year, and will need to register for a new classroom code.
+Please note that you will be issued with a new classroom code each year; you cannot use your classroom code from last year.

-• Teams complete their program using the step-by-step guide and follow the steps to submit their entry using the classroom code.
+Teams write their program using the step-by-step guide and follow the steps to submit their entry using the classroom code.
 Teams will need to provide each team member’s first name and their team name.
-This is what will appear on your certificate, so please make sure this information is correct.
+This is what will appear on the certificates, so please make sure this information is correct.
 Please do not include team members’ surnames.
 Please note that a program cannot be changed once it has been submitted.

 Your team name, program code, and images must not include any of the following: